Lokymil/elephant_carpaccio/LEADER.md

 - `startDifficulty`: difficulty level to start with between 0 (easiest) to 4 (hardest).
 It is advised to start at 0 or 1.
 - `wrongAnswerFactor`: factor used to calculate how many points to lose if invoice is wrong
 - `noAnswerFactor`: factor used to calculate how many points to lose if no invoice is provided for a given cart
-- `validAnswerStreakThreshold`: number of valid answer in a row required to increase difficulty before auto increase
+- `validAnswerStreakThreshold`: number of valid answer in a row required to increase difficulty earlier than auto increase
+- `countTeamWithHighStreakThreshold`: number of attendees to have enough valid answer in a row to increase difficulty ealier than auto increase

 ### Advanced